Monthly Archives: 2023

 If you manage a multi-language Shopify store and manage a blog, you need to translate your content pages too.
 Not only does it provide a better customer experience, but makes your blog appear in localized search results.

-So, today you'll learn how to translate blog posts in Shopify with the Magefan Blog App for Shopify in just a few clicks.
+So, today you'll learn how to translate blog posts in Shopify with the Magefan in just a few clicks.

 To translate Shopify blog posts: